rirenner/aci-ansible/docs/aci_epg_module.rst

 Synopsis
 --------

-* Manage end point groups on Cisco ACI fabrics.
+* Manage End Point Groups (EPG) on Cisco ACI fabrics.
+* More information from the internal APIC class ``fv:AEPg`` at https://developer.cisco.com/media/mim-ref/MO-fvAEPg.html.

 Requirements (on host that executes module)